Jungle warfare: United States

-The Jungle Operations Training Center (JOTC) located at Schofield Barracks in Oahu, Hawaii is the primary jungle warfare training center for American forces.
+The Jungle Operations Training Center (JOTC) located at Schofield Barracks in Oahu, Hawaii is a jungle warfare training center for American forces.
 Opened in its present rendition in 2013, JOTC is operated by the 25th Infantry Division and primarily trains personnel of the 25th Infantry Division, special forces, and foreign partners.
 Hawaii was chosen as the location for JOTC due to its climate, geography, capacity, and operational history in jungle training within the Pacific.